 Learn more about where this provider went to medical school, residency, and more.

 Check to see what languages this provider and/or staff speak.

 View memberships and affiliations associated with this provider.

-Have you recently visited Dr. Barron?
-Fill out a survey to help millions of people around the nation find the right provider.
+Have you recently visited Dr. Martin?
+Fill out a survey to help millions of people around the nation find the right doctor.

 Medical malpractice is issued when negligence by a doctor causes injury to a patient.
 For example, a doctor may improperly diagnose, treat or medicate outside the standard of medical care.
 The three types of malpractice are: a settlement, an arbitration award, or a judgment.

 If your doctor has a malpractice claim, evaluate the information and determine if the action could potentially impact the quality of care you receive.
 Claim settlements and arbitration awards may occur for a variety of reasons, which should not necessarily reflect negatively on the doctor's professional competence or conduct.You may want to use this information to start a discussion with the doctor about his or her history and specific ability to provide healthcare for you.

 Healthgrades reports details of a doctor’s malpractice history when the doctor has at least one closed medical malpractice claim within the last five years, even if he or she no longer practices in that state.